luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 # Caveats

 Of course there are some problems when you have this kind of install.
 The first one is the complication of the install process.
-If it were as simple as install R binaries from CRAN I wouldn&#8217;t be doing this guide.
+If it were as simple as install R binaries from CRAN I wouldn't be doing this guide.
 The second one and more important, **you are going to need to compile the packages you install from now o****n**, without exception.
-You aren&#8217;t going to be able to install the binaries of the packages anymore.
+You aren't going to be able to install the binaries of the packages anymore.
 This has advantages and disadvantages.
 The main advantage is that they are going to make use of the libraries you have installed in your your system like OpenBLAS, OpenMP or LLVM, to mention some.
-However, this means that you are going to need some other libraries to compile and you have to have them correctly linked, like Java or libxml2 or some of the packages aren&#8217;t going to compile and you aren&#8217;t going to be able to have it on your system.
+However, this means that you are going to need some other libraries to compile and you have to have them correctly linked, like Java or libxml2 or some of the packages aren't going to compile and you aren't going to be able to have it on your system.

 In case you get any problem internet is your friend.
 You can look for the error R is returning when it tries to compile.
 If you are the first one to get that error you can ask in communities like [Stackoverflow](https://stackoverflow.com) or the mail list for [R help](https://www.r-project.org/mail.html).
 All of these is going to make you understand R much better and your are going to be a better R user.
 So take it with patience and consider it like an advance course for R.

-Take into account that sometimes even the CRAN install binaries pose problems, mostly with it&#8217;s link to Java.
+Take into account that sometimes even the CRAN install binaries pose problems, mostly with it's link to Java.
 Before I decided to have this kind of install with R I had in the past multiple problems with Java and rJava package.
-So nothing is perfect, but you didn&#8217;t decided to use R because it was simple, did you?
+So nothing is perfect, but you didn't decided to use R because it was simple, did you?

 # How to install?

-I&#8217;ve used as inspiration for this guide mainly two main sources.
-On one hand, [Bhaskar Karambelar&#8217;s installation guide](https://www.karambelkar.info/2017/01/setup-osx-for-r/), and on the other [Mauricio Vargas&#8217; one](http://pacha.hk/2017-07-12_r_and_python_via_homebrew.html).
-Bhaskar&#8217;s one was the first I used, more than 6 months ago, while we were in the United Stated, and really worked well in that moment.
-Problem with it is, it installs a lot or libraries to program in C/C++ what unless you are a C/C++ programmer you aren&#8217;t going to use, although you never know.
-At that moment, I installed everything due to lack of knowledge, but probably right now I wouldn&#8217;t.
-It&#8217;s up to you if you want to install those libraries and programing languages.
-However, I have more than enough space in my hard drive and I don&#8217;t mind to have then, perhaps they are going to to be useful in the future.
+I've used as inspiration for this guide mainly two main sources.
+On one hand, [Bhaskar Karambelar's installation guide](https://www.karambelkar.info/2017/01/setup-osx-for-r/), and on the other [Mauricio Vargas' one](http://pacha.hk/2017-07-12_r_and_python_via_homebrew.html).
+Bhaskar's one was the first I used, more than 6 months ago, while we were in the United Stated, and really worked well in that moment.
+Problem with it is, it installs a lot or libraries to program in C/C++ what unless you are a C/C++ programmer you aren't going to use, although you never know.
+At that moment, I installed everything due to lack of knowledge, but probably right now I wouldn't.
+It's up to you if you want to install those libraries and programing languages.
+However, I have more than enough space in my hard drive and I don't mind to have then, perhaps they are going to to be useful in the future.
 Besides, this has been a way to discover then and know more about C/C++ programing.
-Mauricio&#8217;s guide goes more to the point and it just helps you to install a really fast and quick version of R that use OpenMP and OpenBlas.
+Mauricio's guide goes more to the point and it just helps you to install a really fast and quick version of R that use OpenMP and OpenBlas.

 Through this guide I just want to try to show you how I ended with my installation, that is an updated mixture of both guides.
 However, take into account that mine guide is going to be a little bit different, even more taking into account that [I use Zsh](http://luisspuerto.net/2018/01/iterm2-oh-my-zsh-powerlevel9k-monaco-nerd-complete-font/) as my shell.

 ## Homebrew

-You probably have Homebrew already installed, if you don&#8217;t, please, [install it](http://luisspuerto.net/2017/11/homebrew/).
-Then, I recommend you to connect to the cask tap if you haven&#8217;t done it already:
+You probably have Homebrew already installed, if you don't, please, [install it](http://luisspuerto.net/2017/11/homebrew/).
+Then, I recommend you to connect to the cask tap if you haven't done it already:

 <pre class="lang:sh decode:true" title="Homebrew taps to connect">$ brew tap caskroom/cask # Tap to install regular app with user interface (GUI)</pre>

-As you probably you&#8217;ve noticed, I don&#8217;t tap a lot of repos that Bhaskar taped.
+As you probably you've noticed, I don't tap a lot of repos that Bhaskar taped.
 This is mainly because those taps are deprecated and its formulae are now included in the Homebrew Core.
-I decided not to tap other repos because I&#8217;m not going to use them.
+I decided not to tap other repos because I'm not going to use them.

 I recommend to add the following lines in your Zsh and/or Bash profiles running the following: